-11. WAKALA CONTRACT RECEIVABLE
+10. WAKALA CONTRACT RECEIVABLE

 Wakala contract receivable represents USD 13,341 thousand of short-term trade finance deals placed with Trade Finance Corporation ("TFC") through a locally incorporated bank ("Wakil") at an expected profit rate of 6.5% per annum with maturities ranging between 90 to 150 days.
-The Group has recognised an ECL of 100% on the wakala under stage 3 (31 December 2022:100%).
+The Group has recognised an ECL of 100% on the wakala under stage 3 (31 December 2023: 100%).

 The Group suspended accruing profit on its wakala contract receivable as the Wakil has failed to redeem the Group's wakala upon their request.
-The Group has a corresponding short-term borrowing from the Wakil under an unrestricted wakala agreement amounting USD 13,341 thousand (refer to note 17).
+During the year, the amount receivable under the wakala contract was written-off.

-12. RECEIVABLES
+11. RECEIVABLES